phucdev/phucdev/README.md

 ### Hi there, I'm Phuc 👋

-I'm a master's student in Computer Science at Humboldt University of Berlin, currently awaiting the results of my thesis titled **"Cross-lingual Transfer of Pre-Trained Language Models to Vietnamese"**.
+I recently obtained my Master's degree in Computer Science at Humboldt University of Berlin and am currently on the job hunt.

 For the past 6 years, I have been working as a student assistant in the [Speech and Language Technology Group](https://github.com/DFKI-NLP) at the [German Research Center for Artificial Intelligence (DFKI)](https://dfki.de/web), focusing on Natural Language Processing (NLP) – especially **Information Extraction**.
 During my time at the DFKI I wrote my bachelor thesis on weak supervision for event extraction.
 Most recently I have been working on **Biomedical Relation Extraction** with **Large Language Models (LLMs)** using the **LangChain** framework.